Skip to content

 What Kraken is

-Kraken opened in San Francisco in 2011 — before Bitcoin reached $1 — and has built regulatory depth that no other exchange on this list matches.
-The UK entity, Crypto Facilities, holds full FCA authorization.
+Kraken opened in San Francisco in 2011 — before Bitcoin reached $1.
+It has built legal depth that no other exchange on this list matches.
+The UK entity, Crypto Facilities, holds full FCA approval.
 The US entity holds a FinCEN MSB registration and serves qualified US customers for futures in eligible states.
 FINTRAC covers Canada.
 AUSTRAC covers Australia.
 The EU roster adds several national VASP registrations.
-In March 2025, Kraken completed the $1.5 billion acquisition of NinjaTrader, the leading US retail futures platform, making Kraken the first crypto exchange to bridge directly into the licensed TradFi futures world.
-No other exchange in this comparison has executed a deal of that scale or type.
-See Kraken's current open interest and volume on PerpFinder.

 Security and proof of reserves